Feed aggregator

 Source

-Dr. Mike von Massow, professor in the Department of Food, Agricultural and Resource Economics, spoke to CBC Kids about the impact of tariffs on candy prices.
+Speaking to National Post, Dr. Mike von Massow, professor in the Department of Food, Agricultural and Resource Economics, discussed whether public grocery stores could lower food costs.

 Source